instantlinux/docker-tools/images/dhcpd-dns-pxe/README.md

 is hugely different from ISC and much more difficult to customize if you've been using ISC all along.
 If you've been using dnsmasq all along, simply set variable DHCP_ENABLE=no and volume-mount your configuration as /etc/dnsmasq.d/local/dhcpd-options.conf; dnsmasq will serve
-DNS on port 67 if you have any such options specified.
+DHCP on port 67 if you have any such options specified.

 ### Variables